Learning Center

 • Identity solutions: Configure your identity strategy to maximize addressability

-• Transparent fees: Transparent, competitive rates with no hidden fees
+• Transparent fees: Competitive rates with no hidden costs

 What Makes RAMP Different:

-• Accessibility: Built for publishers at 100K+ monthly pageviews who want more than AdSense
+• Accessibility: Built for publishers at 100K+ monthly pageviews who've outgrown AdSense

-• Control: Choose between automated optimization and manual management for any platform component
+• Control: Choose automated or manual management for any component of your stack

-• Transparency: See every setting and tool driving your revenue, no black boxes
+• Transparency: Full visibility into every setting and tool driving your revenue

 • Support: Direct access to technical support and platform expertise